-- Usually those younger than 60 years of age, have a more favourable prognosis than older adults.
+- Usually, those younger than 60 years of age, have a more favorable prognosis than older adults.

 - Older people may also have other health conditions that make it difficult for them to cope with the side effects of treatments for AML.

-- An early relapse means, leukemia returns soon after treatment and is linked with a less favourable prognosis.
+- An early relapse means, leukemia returns soon after treatment and is linked with a less favorable prognosis.

-- A serious, uncontrolled infection at the time of diagnosis is a less favourable prognostic factor.
+- A serious, uncontrolled infection at the time of diagnosis is a less favorable prognostic factor.

 AML – Clinical Trial Feasibility on CREDEVO

-This Phase 1 and Phase 2 clinical study was an interventional, randomised, open label, single-arm, with multiple ascending dose .
+This Phase 1 and Phase 2 clinical study was an interventional, randomized, open-label, single-arm, with multiple ascending doses.